pirsch-analytics/pirsch/README.md

 ## Changelog

+### 1.1.1

+* fixed error in case values are too long
+* fixed language statistics not including today

 ### 1.1.0

 * added a secret salt to prevent generating fingerprints to identify visitors on other websites (man in the middle)